 Consulting for Revitalization

-My passion is to see churches/denominations/networks that have been in decline find new life.
-I am a practitioner of revitalization; alongside his wife and co-pastor Jill.
-The Beck’s have been involved in several revitalizations and we are currently missionary co-pastors of two revitalization congregations.
-Additionally, I’ve spent years curating best practices across the U.S./U.K. and learning from top consultants.
+Michael’s passion is to see churches/denominations/networks that have been in decline find new life.
+He is a practitioner of revitalization; alongside his wife and co-pastor Jill.
+The Beck’s have been involved in several revitalizations and they are currently missionary co-pastors of two revitalization congregations.
+Additionally, Michael has spent years curating best practices across the U.S./U.K. and learning from top consultants.

 Michael’s approach to revitalization is also distinct from many consultants.
 It is a process he has described in his writings as “Re-missioning.”

-Stuart Murray, in Church After Christendom writes, “The brightest hope for the church after Christendom is a symbiotic relationship between inherited and emerging churches.
+Stuart Murray, in Church After Christendom writes, “The brightest hope for the church after Christendom is a symbiotic relationship between inherited and emerging churches.”